getampt/docs/scripts.md

 `ampt run migrate`

-To run on a stage called "staging":
+To run on a environment called "staging":

-`ampt run migrate --stage staging`
+`ampt run migrate --env staging`

 Use a double dash to pass additional options to the script:

-`ampt run migrate --stage staging -- some-option`
+`ampt run migrate --env staging -- some-option`

 ## Example: custom test runner